carlosjhr64/base_convert/README.md

     h2o.base2integer('FFFF') #=> 65535
     h2o.integer2base(65535) #=> "177777"

-The above replaces #base2dec and #dec2base which are now aliases and are deprecated.
 The third way to convert is via the subclass of String, `BaseConvert::Number`:

     hexadecimal = Number.new('FFFF', 16, Configuration::WORD) #=> "FFFF"